 The IoT is changing how service providers interact with customers.
 For example, some applications may require lower bandwidth across multiple devices, meaning the focus may shift from quantifying data usage to overall quality of experience (QoE).
 For industrial applications such as factory robotics, reliability of service may be the driving value factor for customers.
-The varying application of 5G technology could lead to more diverse service menu offerings.
+The varying applications of 5G could lead to more diverse service menu offerings.

 As with almost any major advancement in technology, the obvious benefits are sometimes at least partly offset by some negative consequences.
-While diligent testing of 5G technology has been ongoing for several years, the true advantages and disadvantages may not be fully quantifiable until the transition is well under way.
+While diligent testing of 5G has been ongoing for several years, the true advantages and disadvantages may not be fully quantifiable until the transition is well under way.

 The improved network architecture of 5G make handoffs smoother when users move from cell to cell.
 This improves the overall user experience by limiting data transfer interruption and lost signals.

-5G Technology Drawbacks and Dangers
+5G Drawbacks and Dangers

 Much like the inherent advantages of 5G, many of the obvious drawbacks also stem from the shift to higher frequencies and the behavior of radio signals in the millimeter wave.
 Shorter range and increased susceptibility to obstructions are the most obvious disadvantages in this category.